 If you can learn to write succinctly you’ll have a much better chance of success.

-Writing like a journalist can also help those wanting to work as a copywriter or business writer.
+Writing like a journalist can also help those wanting to work as a copywriter.

 A journalistic style means short words and short sentences using the fewest words possible.

 - Understand the information